RKelln/5-directions/public/writing/ppf.md

 Play with the game and learn more at [conwaylife.com](https://conwaylife.com/).

-Press right arrow to continue <!-- .element: class="quote glow" -->
+Press right arrow to continue <!-- .element: class="quote glow no-print" -->

 Notes:
+[John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) was an English mathematician who contributed to cellular automata theory particular in creating [_The Game of Life_](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+This software is a "zero player" game, its evolution determined entirely from its starting configuration, with no further input.
+It is Turing complete and follows three rules:

+1. Any live cell with 2 or 3 live neighbours survives.
+2. Any dead cell with 3 live neighbours becomes alive.
+3. All other live cells die in the next generation.

+Play with the game and learn more at [conwaylife.com](https://conwaylife.com/).

 ### Credits <!-- .element: class="attribution" -->
 * [_Life in life_ - Phillip Bradbury](https://www.youtube.com/watch?v=xP5-iIeKXE8)